Terradue/doc-ellip/source/developer/api/catalog/data/concepts/datamodel.rst

 The model allows exhaustive specifications of an EarthObservation dataset.

-Combined with Atom, it is possible to include the EOP metadata in the :ref:`entry` either litterally or by reference. the representation is further developed in the :ref:`media types <mediatype>` section.
+Combined with Atom, it is possible to include the EOP metadata in the :ref:`entry` either literally or by reference. the representation is further developed in the :ref:`media types <mediatype>` section.